MattM178/Python-Craigslist/README.md

 # Python Craigslist
 Python code to scrape Craigslist for apartment data

 I modified this code from an online blog and made some updates.
-I cannot relocate the creator of the original file, but if I find them I will update the readme and credit them accordingly.
+Chris Holdgraf is the original author.
+I made some updates to adapt from deprecated code and made changes to suit my local needs.
+Here is a link to his blog post with the original tutorial: https://predictablynoisy.com/craigslist-scrape

 To get this running on your local machine you will need to configure the following: